-Tokyo 2020: Gauff to miss Olympics after testing Covid-19 positive, Berrettini out with injury
+Tokyo 2020: US teen Coco Gauff to miss Olympics after testing positive for Covid-19

-American teen star Coco Gauff and Wimbledon finalist Matteo Berrettini on Sunday became the latest tennis players to withdraw from the Tokyo Olympics.

-Gauff will miss the Olympics after testing positive for Covid-19 while Berrettini said he was “devastated” at being forced to pull out with injury.
+American teen tennis star Coco Gauff will miss the Tokyo Olympics after testing positive for Covid-19, she announced on Sunday.

-World number 25 Gauff will be now be in Covid-19 quarantine and isolation protocols.
+Gauff, coming off a run to the fourth round at Wimbledon, tweeted her sadness at missing out on “a dream come true” at age 17.

 “I am so disappointed to share the news that I have tested positive for COVID and won’t be able to play in the Olympic Games in Tokyo,” Gauff tweeted.